 “When I'm not in meetings on Capitol Hill or strategizing in our Washington office, I occasionally have the opportunity to go and see firsthand the impact travel has in these communities.
 Wherever I am, what stands out to me the most is the fact that every destination has something to be proud of: whether it's major attractions like the Statue of Liberty, the Las Vegas Strip or Mount Rushmore, or local character like Carolina barbecue and the music scene in Austin, Texas.
 Everyone who lives in these places wants to share these things with the world—and more of them rely on a healthy travel economy for their jobs than we might think.
 In the current political climate, I know that travel and security are top of mind, but for the sake of these communities and American workers, the two can and must coexist.
 It's my job to help lawmakers find that crucial balance."

-Want to share your story?
-Look out for a toolkit to help you take part in the “Faces of Travel” campaign, coming early March.
-In the meantime, here are some resources and examples from last year to help you get the creative juices flowing, so you can join us in celebrating NTTW this May—and keep an eye out for our new NTTW event map, where you'll be able to view who's celebrating across the country, and add your destination for all to see.
+Want to join in?
+Share your "Faces of Travel" story on social media, and use the communications toolkit we've put together to help you get the creative juices flowing.
+Also, check out our brand-new NTTW event map, where you'll be able to view who's celebrating across the country, and add your destination for all to see.